ankiitsiinha/cv/README.md

 Platform as a service Automation Operations.
   - Developed python scripts to automate PaaS services and few scripts to eradicate the manual work.
   - Automated the provisioning of Virtual machines using Ansible playbooks and shell scripts.
-  - **_Technologies used:_** Bash, Python, Ansible, Unix, Rundeck, Payara5, HTTPD.
+  - **_Technologies used:_** Bash, Python, Ansible, Unix.
 <br><br>

 **Cloud Architect** @ [ACCENTURE](https://www.accenture.com/) _(Jan 2021 - June 2022)_ <br>
 Designed safe, reliable and economic architecture for applications to be hosted on AWS Cloud.
   - Delivered the infrastructure using the AWS Elastic Kubernetes Service to host a containerized version of applications while ensuring a highly available and fault-tolerant environment.
   - Successfully created CI/CD Jenkins pipeline to automate the creation of docker images for future release of applications.
-  - Leveraged AWS platform services like EC2, S3, RDS, EKS, ECS, Elasticsearch and integrated them while containerizing the application
+  - Leveraged AWS platform services like EC2, S3, RDS, EKS, ECS, Elasticsearch and integrated them while containerizing the application.
+  - Migrated data using AWS Database migration service & AWS Transfer Family.
   - **_Technologies used:_** Docker, Jenkins, Kubernetes, Terraform, AWS EKS, AWS ECS.
 <br><br>